mouseless/json-concepts/README.md

-# JSON Concepts
+---
+title: .concepts.json
+home: true
+heroImage: ./assets/logo/logo.png
+heroText: a meta-schema specification
+tagline: to create and validate custom schemas in JSON
+actionText: Read the Spec
+actionLink: /spec/
+features:
+- title: Validate
+  details: Define concepts and validate any .json file
+- title: Browse
+  details: Convert easy-to-read .json files to easy-to-code .json data
+- title: Transform
+  details: Transform between .json files with ease
+footer: Made by Cihan Deniz with ❤️
+---

-"JSON Concepts" is a schema specification in JSON format which allows you to create a conceptual design for any type of data structure, especially those that represent a schema.
+**.concepts.json** is a schema specification in JSON format which allows you to create a conceptual design for any type of data structure, especially those that represent a schema.